Non-Human Identities Unveiling Hidden Risks and Robust Strategies

 Compromised credentials are a huge problem.
 NHIs often rely on static credentials like api keys, which can be easily stolen or leaked.
 Think of it like this: if a bad actor gets their hands on an api key, they can impersonate that application or service.

 Lateral movement becomes easier.
-Once an attacker compromises an nhi, they can use it to move around inside the network.
-For example, they might escalate privileges or access sensitive systems that they shouldn't be able to, this is because nhis often have more permissions than they actually need.
+Once an attacker compromises an NHI, they can use it to move around inside the network.
+For example, they might escalate privileges or access sensitive systems that they shouldn't be able to.
+This is often because NHIs frequently have more permissions than they actually need.
+This over-permissiveness is common due to the complexity of managing granular permissions for automated processes and the tendency to grant broad access to ensure functionality, especially in legacy systems.

 Lack of Visibility is a killer.
 Many organizations don't even know how many NHIs they have, which means they can't properly monitor what they're doing.
 Service accounts, for example, are often created and then forgotten about, leaving them vulnerable to misuse.